 In Why We Sleep, author Matthew Walker states that "sleep is the single most effective thing we can do to reset our brain and body health each day – Mother Nature’s best."

 Eight hours is recommended.
 To restore ourselves and get the essential rest we need.
 It also helps to calm the mind and reduce stress, as Walker adds: "Concentrations of a key stress-related chemical called noradrenaline are completely shut off within your brain when you enter this dreaming sleep state.
 REM sleep is the only time during the twenty-four-hour period when your brain is completely devoid of this anxiety-triggering molecule."

 Understand that rest helps us to learn

 "Thinking with a sleep-deprived brain is like hacking your way through a dense jungle with a machete.
-It's overgrown, slow going, exhausting," they say.
+It's overgrown, slow-going, exhausting," they say.
 "The paths overlap, and light can’t get through.
-Thinking on a well-rested brain is like wandering happily through Central Park; the paths are clear and connect to one another at distinct spots, the trees are in place, you can see far ahead of you.
+Thinking on a well-rested brain is like wandering happily through Central Park; the paths are clear and connect at distinct spots, the trees are in place, you can see far ahead of you.
 It’s invigorating."

 Incorprate more rest into your life